Your billing cycle is dependent on whether you’ve elected to be billed monthly or annually, based on your actual sign-up

 Head to our APM product guide for more information on traces.

 Each month you will receive an initial allocation of events that Raygun processes on your behalf.
 The number of base events is allocated according to your plan type.

 On-demand events are unlimited, giving you the flexibility to continuously monitor your software without changing plan tiers.
-The billing for on-demand events is charged per event, payable at the end of your billing month, regardless of your plan billing cycle.
+The billing for on-demand events is charged per event (see prices below), payable at the end of your billing month, regardless of your plan billing cycle.